 There are few better meals than those where you settle into a decadent fall breakfast with your cozy jammies on and a steaming cup of coffee.
 This Pumpkin French Toast Casserole is the ultimate indulgence with it’s slightly crunch streusel topping.
 Place a large spoonful of homemade whipped cream on top and drizzle with some maple syrup and you’ll be on your way to fall bliss.

-This french toast casserole can feed a crowd or freeze for later, maybe even late night, indulging.
-If you can’t get enough pumpkin breakfast recipes then make sure to also try pumpkin spice waffles, pumpkin monkey bread, or these pumpkin pancakes.
+This french toast casserole can feed a crowd or freeze for later, maybe even late at night, indulging.
+If you can’t get enough pumpkin breakfast recipes then make sure to also try pumpkin spice waffles, or these pumpkin pancakes.

 Ingredients in Pumpkin French Toast Casserole